Predicting with Confidence on Unseen Distributions: Experimental Details

 \section{Experimental Details}

 To account for the different subsets of labels that our distribution shifts operate over, we compute the accuracy on ImageNet-Val for the subset of classes used by each shifted distribution and attempt to predict the change in accuracy with respect to this number.
 Because certain measures of distributional difference will be significantly impacted by the classes present, we compute our distributional difference, $S$, only over the instances that contain the classes present in our target distribution $T$.
 For some measures, we seek to optimize an auxilary model (discriminator) to estimate distribution distances.
 To prevent overfitting on these estimates, we train these models over $40\%$ of the base $B$ and target $T$ distributions.
 We tune the hyperparameters of these models based on an additional $10\%$ of these distributions, and report distance measures based on the remaining $50\%$ of the distributions.
+Table \ref{tab:summary_dist} presents methods used in this work as well as the specific data splits the measures were computed over and what values they are used to predict.